16 Important Humanitarian Crises and Trends to Know in 2026

 Rise of authoritarian nationalism

 As billions of displaced civilians seek refuge outside their home countries, increasingly stringent nationalist responses pose an equal or greater threat.
-Refugees from Syria, Afghanistan, Central America and Ukraine — to name only a few current examples — continue to endure xenophobic attacks and persecution in their host countries, including being barred from accessing employment or educational opportunities
+Refugees from Syria, Afghanistan, Central America and Ukraine — to name only a few current examples — continue to endure xenophobic attacks and persecution in their host countries, including being barred from accessing employment or educational opportunities.

-Attacks against aid workers
+Attacks against humanitarians

 Taken as a whole, any of the humanitarian crises covered in this article can feel insurmountable.
 However, the more motivated and compassionate individuals dedicate their energies to mitigating the short- and long-term effects of hunger, conflict, natural disasters, sanitation and poverty, the greater the positive impact.

-If you feel compelled to help tackle these challenges, whether through donations, remotely, or on the ground, now is the time to act.
+If you feel compelled to help tackle these challenges, whether through donations, remotely or on the ground, now is the time to act.
 Expand your international aid skill set and expertise in a one-of-a-kind, multidisciplinary graduate program like the 100% online Master of Science in Humanitarian Action from the University of San Diego.

 With timely courses designed and led by experienced faculty, this unique master’s program provides a comprehensive, practical understanding of the world’s most critical humanitarian challenges and leads students in creating innovative solutions.